taskcluster/taskcluster-docs/auth/authorized-scopes/index.md

 Then Alice will base64 encode the JSON object above and include as the `ext` attribute in Hawk.
-When the server receives the request from Alice it will first validate that Alice have all the scopes specified in `authorizedScopes`, and then use the restricted set of scopes `scopeA` and `scopeB` to evaluate if the request is authorized.
+When the server receives the request from Alice it will first validate that Alice have all the scopes specified in `authorizedScopes`, and then use the restricted set of scopes `scopeA` and `scopeC` to evaluate if the request is authorized.

 This technique is used in the task-graph scheduler to ensure that tasks created